-D. I Risk Risk Mitigation Assertion (Verification task) Full inclusion: All relevant facts, characteristics which describe facts, parenthetical explanations of facts, and relations between facts/characteristics are not included in the financial report.
-False inclusion: No facts, characteristics which describe facts, parenthetical Completeness: All relevant facts, characteristics of facts, parenthetical explanations of facts, and relations between facts/characteristics have been included within the financial report.
-Existence: No facts, characteristics which describe facts, parenthetical explanations of explanations of facts, or relations between facts/characteristics which should not be included have been included. facts, relations between facts/characteristics are included within financial report which should not be included.
-Inaccuracy: Property of a fact, characteristic, parenthetical explanation, component, or relation is inaccurate.
-Accuracy: The properties of all facts, characteristics, components, parenthetical explanations, relations between facts/characteristics which are included in the financial report are accurate, correct, and complete.
-Infidelity: All facts, characteristics, parenthetical explanations, and relations considered as a whole do not possess the required fidelity when considered as a whole.
-Fidelity: Considered as a whole; the facts, characteristics, parenthetical explanations, and relations between facts/characteristics properly reproduces the financial and nonfinancial facts, characteristics, and relations of the reporting entity and provide a true and fair representation of such financial information.
-Integrity not intact: Integrity between facts and characteristics which comprise one report component is inconsistent with all other report components.
-Integrity: Considered as a whole, the facts and characteristics which make up the components of a report are consistent throughout all components of the financial report.
-There are no internal inconsistencies.
-Inconsistency: The facts, characteristics, parenthetical explanations, relations and their properties expressed are inconsistent with prior reporting periods or with peers of the reporting entity.
-Consistency: The facts, characteristics, parenthetical explanations, relations between facts/characteristics, and their properties are consistent with prior periods and with the reporting entities peers, as is deemed appropriate.
-There are no inconsistencies with other prior period or peers.
-Not presented fairly: The financial report is not presented fairly and are therefore not a true and fair representation of the reporting economic entity in accordance with the financial reporting framework applied.
-True and fair representation: The financial report is a true and fair representation of the information of the reporting economic entity.
-(An auditor might say presented fairly, in all material respects, and provide a true and fair representation in accordance with the financial reporting framework applied.
+Risk Risk Mi tigation Assertion (Verification task)

+eness: All relevant facts,

+istics of facts, parenthetical

+ons of facts, and relations between

+acteristics have been included within

+not included in the financial report. the financ

+e: No facts, characteristics which

+acts, parenthetical explanations of

+tions between facts/characteristics

+ed within financial report which

+t be included.

+r: The properties of all facts,

+istics, components, parenthetical

+ons, relations between

+racteristics which are included in the

+financial r eport are accurate, correct, and

+complete.

+Infidelity: All facts, characteristics, Fidelity: Considered as a whole; the facts,

+istics, parenthetical explanations, and

+petween facts/characteristics properly

+es the financial and nonfinancial facts,

+istics, and relations of the reporting

+provide a true and fair

+ation of such financial information.

+Considered as a whole, the facts and

+istics which make up the components

+t are consistent throughout all

+nts of the financial report.
+There are

+al inconsistencies.

+ncy: The facts, characteristics,

+ical explanations, relations between

+acteristics, and their properties are

+t with prior periods and with the

+entities peers, as is deemed

+te.
+There are no inconsistencies with

+r period or peers.

+fair representation: The financial

+not presented fairly and are therefore not a report is a a true and fair representation of the

+true and fair representation of the reporting informatio on of the reporting economic entity.

+or might say presented fairly, in all

+espects, and provide a true and fair

+ation in accordance with the financial

+reporting framework applied.